tsmoreland/csharp-misc/README.md

 ## Result Types

-Maple.Util provides 3 result types: QueryResult<T>, CommandResult, and CommandAndQueryResult<T>; CommandAndQueryResult<T> violates CQS but is provided because while command query seperation should be strived for it's not always possible with given code.
+SystemEx.Util provides 3 result types: QueryResult<T>, CommandResult, and CommandAndQueryResult<T>; CommandAndQueryResult<T> violates CQS but is provided because while command query seperation should be strived for it's not always possible with given code.